Girl Crush (manga)

 Girl Crush (ガールクラッシュ, Gāru Kurasshu) is a Japanese manga series written and illustrated by Midori Tayama.
 It began serialization on the Line Manga website under Shinchosha's Comic Nicola brand in November 2020.
+An anime television series adaptation produced by Enishiya has been announced.

 Synopsis

 The manga centers around a popular girl named Tenka Momose, a high school student who is successful at everything aside from finding love.
 One day, she befriends Erian Satou, a dorky girl.
 Both end up going to South Korea and enter the K-pop industry.

-Publication
+Media

+Manga

 Written and illustrated by Midori Tayama, Girl Crush began serialization on the Line Manga website under Shinchosha's Comic Nicola brand on November 20, 2020.
-The series' chapters have been collected into eight ebook volumes as of July 2024.
+The series' chapters have been collected into nine ebook volumes as of December 2025.
 Shinchosha began releasing print copies with the first two volumes in April 2025, and the third volume in June 2025.
 The series is licensed in English by Comikey.

 In October 2024, Viz Media announced that they would begin releasing volumes of the series in Q3 2025.